nealbrophy/LinuxCommandGenerator_v1.1/README.md

 #### Strategy
 The command generator concept occurred to me when I was trying to think of a project which I personally would find useful and which got me excited.
 As someone who frequently "distro hops" to try out different Linux distros I often have to spend time googling commands to install apps/icons/themes I regularly use because there are too many to memorize.
 I wanted a site that could be quickly & easily used to retrieve such commands and which I could expand in the future to include more Linux distros and obviously more apps/icons/themes.

-Eventually I would like to update the site so that rather than downloading a HTML file of the commands, users can download a install script to run on the specified distro.
+Eventually I would like to update the site so that rather than downloading a HTML file of the commands, users can download a script to run on the specified distro which will install the selected apps/icons/themes.
 My knowledge of bash & shell scripts is not yet good enough to achieve this so the HTML download was a middle-ground.
 I would also like to impliment an "Email Commands" functionality so that users can email themselves the list of individual commands they need.

 #### Scope
 The goal of the app is to deliver specific linux commands quickly and simply, and to present them in a manner which is easy to copy & paste or download.
 To that end, features which may require an additional page, for example a "contact" page or "bug-report" page, were determined to be outside of the scope of this project.
 Likewise, a section containing summary/biographical type information about each distro was initially considered but as the intended audience would be existing linux users this was determined to be unnecessary info and thus out of scope.